kencoken/imsearch-tools/README.md

 determined by the `completion_worker_count` parameter.
 If it is not specified, by default *N* workers will be launched where *N* is the number of CPUs on the local system.

+#### Notes about callbacks

+Callbacks do not run in a separate CPU thread or process, but rather in the same thread as the rest of the code in a gevent 'greenlet'.
+Greenlets allow many I/O bound operations to run in parallel, but CPU-intensive code will cause problems as the main thread will remain stuck in the callback giving very little CPU time to the module code.

+As a result, callbacks should be restricted to code which *can be I/O intensive, but is not CPU intensive* and is generally as short as possible.
+If CPU-intensive code must be run, this can be achieved by using the callback to communicate with a separate 'runner' process via TCP/IP / pipes / ZMQ etc. to launch the code.

 HTTP Service
 ------------